darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 <!-- *Solution: What did you do?
 This covers your process, your strategic prowess, your technical capabilities, your team dynamic, your style.* -->

 #### Phases
-We started talking a couple days before the opening of his storefront it was clear we were not going to be able to release a fully functioning site before the launch.
+We started talking a couple days before the opening of his physical storefront and while I would have loved to release a fully functioning site by then, it wasn't going to happen.
 There was still a lot to talk about and a lot of direction to be hashed out.
 We decided to roll the site out in phases.

 #### Phase One: The Great Image
-The first phase was to announce the grand opening of the store front.
+The first phase was to announce the grand opening of the storefront.
 Max wanted something: "Simple, clean, with logo front and center or a pic."
 We had a tight turn around so I turned to Tumblr to quickly execute against the first phase.

 ![Phase One](http://darrendub.com/public/img/2015-07-23-psc/phase-one.png "Phase One")